-Our Board of Directors held 18 meetings during the fiscal year ended December 31, 2014.
+Our Board of Directors held 14 meetings during the fiscal year ended December 31, 2015.

-The Audit Committee of the Board of Directors held five meetings during the fiscal year ended December 31, 2014.
+The Audit Committee of the Board of Directors held four meetings during the fiscal year ended December 31, 2015.

-The Nominating Committee of the Board of Directors did not meet during the fiscal year ended December 31, 2014.
+The Nominating Committee of the Board of Directors held two meetings during the fiscal year ended December 31, 2015.

-The Compensation Committee of the Board of Directors held four meetings during the fiscal year ended December 31, 2014.
+The Compensation Committee of the Board of Directors held four meetings during the fiscal year ended December 31, 2015.

-Each of the then incumbent directors attended all of the meetings of the Board held during the fiscal year ended December 31, 2014.
+Each of the then incumbent directors attended all of the meetings of the Board held during the fiscal year ended December 31, 2015.

-Each of the then incumbent members of each committee attended all of the meetings of the Audit Committee and the Compensation Committee held during the fiscal year ended December 31, 2014.
+Each of the then incumbent members of the Audit Committee, the Nominating Committee and the Compensation Committee attended all of the meetings of the respective committee held during the fiscal year ended December 31, 2015.

 We do not have a formal policy regarding director attendance at our annual meeting of stockholders.
 However, all directors are encouraged to attend.
+Mr. Weinreb was in attendance at last year's annual meeting of stockholders.